watson-developer-cloud/natural-language-classifier-nodejs/README.md

   $ cf logs <application-name> --recent
   ```

-* For more details about the service, see the [documentation][getting_started] for the Natural Language Classifier.
+* For more details about the service, see the [documentation][nlc_docs] for the Natural Language Classifier.

 ## License